 This pattern is a unique one for me because it is officially my first ever crochet top design!
 I am so proud of this piece and the hours it took to figure out sizing, yardage and photographing it!
 I see many more crochet sweater tops in Rescued Paw Designs future.

-You will need two colors of this yummy yarn (or even one if you prefer less ends to weave in) and then you are good to go!
+You will need two colors of this yummy yarn (or even one if you prefer fewer ends to weave in) and then you are good to go!
 Check it out below!
+Jeans yarn is also a great substitute if you can’t find the cotton yarn.

 The Drape is Perfect for a Top!